Closed source

 By default, building a frontier AI model is enormously expensive — hundreds of millions of dollars in compute alone, plus the equivalent in research talent and data acquisition.
 A lab that has spent that much wants to recoup the investment, and the most direct way is to keep the model proprietary, expose it as an API, and charge per use.

 The closed-source camp in mid-2026 includes the most capable models commercially available: OpenAI’s GPT-5, Anthropic’s Claude (Opus, Sonnet, Haiku), Google’s Gemini Ultra and Pro, and most of the next tier of well-funded contenders.
-The frontier-capability ceiling, in 2026, is held by closed models.
+The open-weights camp includes models such as Gemma 4 and Qwen, which can be downloaded and run under local or self-hosted arrangements.
+The frontier-capability ceiling, in 2026, is still held by closed models.
 The open-weights ecosystem is closing the gap, but is not yet at parity.

 What it actually does — concretely